Skip to main content

 Switching UI libraries

-The OGrid component has the same props across all React UI packages.
-To switch, just change the import:
+Same props across all React packages — just change the import:

 • Radix (lightweight, default): from '@alaarab/ogrid-react-radix'